nbro/FinancialNewsSearchEngine/README.md

 Before running the web app, you first need to download [`apache-nutch-2.3.1`](http://www.apache.org/dyn/closer.lua/nutch/2.3.1/apache-nutch-2.3.1-src.tar.gz), [`hbase-0.98.8-hadoop2`](https://archive.apache.org/dist/hbase/hbase-0.98.8/) and [`solr-4.10.3`](http://archive.apache.org/dist/lucene/solr/4.10.3/) (I encourage you to download all of the three programs to the folder where this README resides, i.e., at the same level as the folder `app/`).
 It's possible that other versions of the above mentioned software also work together without problems of compatibility, but these versions are the [suggested ones](https://nutch.apache.org/#21-january-2016-nutch-231-release) to work together by the Nutch's creators.
 I decided to pick the lastest version of Nutch (2.X), which is still distributed only as source code which can be compiled, because I was interested in having some flexibility in choosing a separate database to store the crawled data, which Nutch 2.X provides quite nicely.

 Once you have those 3 programs, you should replace the files that you find in [`configuration/`](configuration) for each of the programs above with their corresponding original version.
-If you don't do this, you will probably not be able to run anything!
+If you don't do this, "you will probably not be able to run anything"...
 Note that I've left the structure of the folders the same as the original, but I kept only the required folders and files.

 ## Useful tutorials